Does your bicycle lock comply with insurance requirements?

 Mark your bike.
 Anything that displays that your bike is registered, known to the police or simply is easily identifiable make it harder to sell off quickly.
 We provide a free DNA+ kit with all new annual policies, which comes with stickers to display that your bike is marked.

 Don’t leave anything on your bike (like we have in our pictures!).
-Thieves may not be able to get your bike, but if you leave saddle bags, lights and GPS computers on your bike, they’ll almost certainly be gone by the time you get back.
+Thieves may not be able to get your bike, but if you leave saddlebags, lights and GPS computers on your bike, they’ll almost certainly be gone by the time you get back.
+If your lights are hard or fiddly to take off, resist the urge to leave them on.
+A thief will be willing to put the effort in.

 Beware of damage.
 If you come back and discover your bike has been damaged in some way – perhaps the tyres slashed, wires cut or someone’s put superglue into your lock (yes this sadly does happen) then find a way to get it home.
 Savvy thieves often deface bikes so that you leave them there and then they’ll pop back after dark with the best tools to break your lock and take your bike.